 - 1 stalk celery - optional

-- Salt and pepper to taste - or any favorite seasoned salt, like Cajun Seasoning.
+- Salt and pepper to taste - or any favorite seasoned salt, like Creole Seasoning.

 Check black-eyed peas for pebbles or discolored peas and discard.
 Rinse off back-eyed peas.